 “This policy covers NAVHDA and its members in case they are sued by the public.
 It does not cover member to member if something should happen.
 No atv, cars or equipment.”

 The MN NAVHDA Board felt our members deserved a level of protection in the event of a member-to-member accident.
 With that in mind, the Board investigated purchasing its own insurance to specifically address member-to-member accidents and to provide coverage should someone be injured in a canoe or kayak or while operating an ATV.
-I am pleased to announce that we have purchased such a policy that will protect you in the event of an injury to another member.
+Make sure you stay safe at your workplace as the damage that is expensive may not be covered.
+I am pleased to announce that we have purchased such a policy that will protect you in the event of an injury to another member with the help of personal accident lawyers at Bengal Law.
 It also provides liability protection for watercraft and ATVs.
 This policy will provide for legal defense and funds for settlements up to one-million dollars per occurrence, or two-million in aggregate.
 A few things to remember about this insurance:

 - It protects members if they injure another member while at a NAVHDA event.
 This includes all Chapter sponsored training, testing or other events.
 It does not protect you should you injure another member outside of a NAVHDA event.
 (For example: If you go hunting with a few NAVHDA buddies, not covered.
 Or if you and another NAVHDA member do training and it’s not an organized MN NAVHDA event, it’s not covered.)

 - This does not replace the NAVHDA International insurance.
 To remain a Chapter, we have to continue to participate in their insurance and, we must continue to follow the waiver rules and other requirements that came with their new insurance.
 With Utility Saving Expert you can choose the right plan and save money.

 - Like with NAVHDA International’s policy, it does not cover automobiles as that is part of your automobile policy.